 Post-test activation: The ICs are activated after performing the manufacturing test.
 Either remote activation or in-house activation can be employed.
 In-house activation requires shipping of the locked IC from the foundry to the trusted facility, eliminating the need for on-chip cryptography.

-We developed a test data mining attack that can successfully determine the logic encryption key of a pre-test activated chip by utilizing the test data.
-The attacker is a person in the foundry or test facility with access to an encrypted netlist and test stimuli and responses.
-The attack searches for the key that maximizes the fault coverage for the given set of test patterns on the encrypted netlist.
+We developed a test data mining attack that can successfully determine the logic locking key of a pre-test activated chip by utilizing the test data.
+The attacker is a person in the foundry or test facility with access to an locked netlist and test stimuli and responses.
+The attack searches for the key that maximizes the fault coverage for the given set of test patterns on the locked netlist.

 The rationale for the attack to return the correct key is that the test patterns have been generated with the objective of maximizing the fault coverage in the presence of the correct key as a constraint.
 When the same set of test patterns are used as constraints, the key that maximizes the fault coverage will be the one that is used to generate the patterns.

-Attacks and defenses on logic encryption to be continued…
+Attacks and defenses on logic locking to be continued…